-Academic and personal counseling are available to all students enrolled in the college's credit programs of study.
-Counseling services include assistance with stress and time management problems, the development of study skills, and dealing with school anxiety and other issues that can affect a student's academic performance.
+Academic and personal counseling services are available to all students enrolled in the college's credit programs of study.
+Counseling services include screening and appropriate community referrals, as well as assistance with stress, time management, school anxiety and other issues that can affect a student's academic performance.
 The counseling office also offers workshops on personal awareness, communication, stress management and other issues of interest to students.
-Information and resources related to health and wellness are also available through the counseling office.
+Information and resources related to health and wellness are also available.